Jump to Section:

 - Internal contamination - cross-contamination during sample preparation and sequencing

 Processing water controls alongside experimental samples will help identify external contaminants such as those found in reagents and laboratory equipment.
-If the background model only consists of blanks, at least two water controls should be taken through the same wet-lab protocol as the actual samples - from DNA/RNA extraction to sequencing.
+The background model should include at least two water controls taken through the same wet-lab protocol as the actual samples - from DNA/RNA extraction to sequencing.
+However, the more controls are used in the background model, the more robust it becomes.
+You can also create a background model for other control samples.
+You can include sampling controls to account for contaminants originating from sampling techniques as well as control groups for identifying microbes of interest by comparing cases vs healthy controls.

 References